Miranics/IBM-Back-End-Development/README.md

 Building and deploying a guestbook that rolls out updates using Openshift image streams and a multi-tier versioning of the guestbook

-Developing a back-end application that displays song lyrics, band photos, and sells concert tickets by creating and integrating a Mongo database, a Flask service, and a Django application
+Developing a back-end application that displays song lyrics, band photos, and sells concert tickets by creating and integrating a Mongo database, a Flask service, and a Django application....